Omnimodal topological polarization of bilayer networks: analysis in the Maxwell limit and experiments on a 3D-printed prototype: Results and Discussion

-The analysis of the topologically polarized, mirror-symmetric kagome bilayer presented here can be extended to bilayers composed of topological square lattices~\cite{rocklin2017transformable,rocklin2016mechanical}, bilayers without mirror symmetry which do not exhibit strictly in-plane modes, and bilayers with interlayer connections that yield flat bands in the coplanar limit (see Appendix~\ref{appendix:flatbands}).
+The analysis of the topologically polarized, mirror-symmetric kagome bilayer presented here can be extended to bilayers composed of topological square lattices~\cite{rocklin2017transformable,rocklin2016mechanical}, bilayers without mirror symmetry which do not exhibit strictly in-plane modes, and bilayers with interlayer connections that yield flat bands in the coplanar limit (see SI Appendix).
 Thus, investigations of less restrictive geometries could provide greater control over the presence of bulk modes and exhibit more strongly polarized flexural modes.

-\subsection{Edge modes in structural bilayers: supercell analysis simulations}

-We turn our attention to realizing topological behavior of the bilayer in a structural lattice constructed via additive manufacturing.
-Here, we model the bilayer supercell as a network of interconnected Timoshenko beams, and calculate its band diagram and mode shapes, thereby revealing the presence of polarized modes (with both in-plane and out-of-plane characteristics) below the bulk band.
-However, two of the six polarized edge modes predicted in the spring-mass model rise into the bulk under beam kinematic conditions.
-We show that these modes localize for beams with vanishingly small radii, where the relatively low cost of beam bending results in the recovery of features of the ideal Maxwell conditions, although never reaching them.
+However, the mirror-symmetric case provides an intuitive explanation for the existence of omnimodal edge modes in the coplanar limit and dramatically reduces the design space for topologically polarized, flexural mechanical metamaterials.

+\subsection{Edge Modes in Structural Bilayers: Supercell Analysis Simulations}